USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

-\begin{itemize} \item (1) The traditional schemes show the robust generalization ability on various real-world scenarios.
-As shown in Table~\ref{ip32_psnr}\,, different from the performance of advanced compression schemes on other datasets \cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}\,, the traditional schemes still achieve the state-of-the-art performance of these schemes on USTC-TD.
+Taking bpp as the horizontal axis and the reconstructed \textit{PSNR, MS-SSIM, VMAF (MSE/MS-SSIM model)} as the vertical axis, we present the rate and distortion curves and BD-rate results of different video compression schemes over the USTC-TD 2023 video dataset in Fig.~\ref{fig:video_results_avg}\,, Table~\ref{ip32_96_psnr}, \ref{ip32_96_ms-ssim}\,, \ref{ip32_96_vmaf}\, for short dataset, Table~\ref{ip32_300}\,, Table~\ref{ip-1_300}\, for long dataset.
+Note that the setting of intra period = -1 is used to enhance comprehensive benchmark for the testing of long sequences, it allows for an accurate evaluation of the video compression scheme’s robustness to handle the long video sequences.
+From the overall results of \textit{PSNR} and \textit{VMAF (MSE model)} metric, we can find that the performance of the advanced traditional schemes is better than that of all advanced learned schemes on the proposed short/long video dataset.
+Notably, the \textit{PSNR} results of short setting differ from the conclusions drawn from other datasets \cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}.
+From the overall results of \textit{MS-SSIM} metric, the performance of the traditional schemes is lower than that of advanced learned schemes.
+Here we analyze their performance from the perspective of typical characteristics of different test video contents and test length of USTC-TD video dataset.
+As shown in Fig.~\ref{fig:drd-video}\,, the detailed RD curves of some test videos (\textit{USTC-FourPeople}, \textit{USTC-BasketballPass}, \textit{USTC-Snooker}, \textit{USTC-BicycleDriving}) with some special phenomenons are illustrated, the results of each test video are also presented in supplementary material.
+Based on the performance comparison of advanced schemes and feature analysis of proposed datasets (Section IV.C), the conclusions mainly include the following four aspects: \begin{itemize} \item (1) The traditional schemes show good generalization ability on various real-world video scenarios.
+As shown in Table~\ref{ip32_96_psnr}\,, different from the performance of advanced compression schemes on other datasets \cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}\,, the traditional schemes still achieve the state-of-the-art performance of these schemes on USTC-TD under the PSNR metric.
 Different from the other datasets, USTC-TD video dataset focuses on various temporal correlation types.
-Combined the attributes of different test videos of USTC-TD (Fig.~\ref{fig:video_SI_TI}\,, Table~\ref{tab:VD2023}\,), we find that the traditional schemes can handle more scenarios with the various temporal features of motion-related elements (motion type, lens motion), such as the \textit{USTC-BicycleDriving} with higher scores of TI and \textit{USTC-Snooker} with specific design of lens motion (mentioned in Section IV.C).
+Combined the attributes of different test videos of USTC-TD (Fig.~\ref{fig:video_SI_TI}\,, Table~\ref{tab:VD2023}\,), we find that the traditional schemes can handle more scenarios with the various temporal features of motion-related elements (motion type, lens motion), such as the \textit{USTC-BicycleDriving} with higher scores of TI and \textit{USTC-Snooker} with the specific design of lens motion (Section IV.C).
 The performance of these test videos is shown in Fig.~\ref{fig:drd-video}\, (c) and (d), and the results demonstrate that the traditional schemes can handle these scenes with complex motion types robustly.